f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Alarms and Events
 =================

-Alarms and Events can be viewed via the **System Settings > Alarms & Events** GUI page.
+Alarms and Events can be viewed via the **System Settings > Alarms & Events** WebUI page.
 You may optionally choose different severity levels to see more or less events.

 .. image:: images/initial_setup_of_rseries_platform_layer/image12.png
   :align: center